 Exfoliate first then soften your hair with water.
 A warm shower helps soften hair, making it easier to remove.

 Moisturize.
 There should always be a hydrating barrier between your skin and the blade to cushion the contact when the razor meets your skin.
-Try a shaving oil or cream.
+Try our Sugarcoat Moisturizing Shave Gel to Milk.
 Using just water or even soap and water can cause the razor to drag on your hairs and skin.
 Shaving oil lubricates your skin and blade and softens your hair, creating a smoother surface for your blade to glide over.
 It protects your skin and leaves it super moisturized.
 For the more budget conscious, we also really like using coconut oil as a shave cream.
 Just make sure it’s organic!

 Press lightly.
 We've been conditioned to press the razor into our skin to get the closest shave.
 Don't.
 Pressure contributes to the irritation we experience after shaving.
-The handle of the Oui Shave razor is weighted so you don’t have to apply pressure.
+The handle of our razor is weighted so you don’t have to apply pressure.

 Shave with the grain.
 If your skin is extra sensitive, start by shaving with the grain (the direction in which your hair grows).
 Shaving against the grain seems intuitive to get the closest shave but it can cause irritation.
 When shaving with the grain, there's less risk of cutting hair below the skin.
 Make sure to rinse your razor often so there’s no gunk or hair on it.